dfinster/fortc.com/docs/index.md

 ![Image title](assets/media/profile/david-finster.jpg){ align=right loading=lazy }

-I'm a guy who grew up in the BBS era solving tough IT problems.
-I worked for several large companies until 2004, when I left to start an IT consulting partnership with my wife.
-We primarily served clients with less than 50 employees, small city governments, public libraries, and police departments.

-In February 2020 we decided to close our business, and I took a remote job at [**Vultr**](https://www.vultr.com) as their Technical Communications Manager.
-I wrote their [**Style Guide**](https://www.vultr.com/docs/vultr-docs-style-guide/), [**API documentation**](https://www.vultr.com/api/), and [**scores of articles**](https://www.vultr.com/docs/).
+I'm the manager of technical communications at [**Vultr**](https://www.vultr.com), a public cloud infrastructure company.
+I wrote their [**style guide**](https://www.vultr.com/docs/vultr-docs-style-guide/), [**API documentation**](https://www.vultr.com/api/), and [**many of their support articles**](https://www.vultr.com/docs/).

+Before joining Vultr, my wife and I started an IT consulting partnership that served corporate and government clients for 16 years, until we closed it February 2020.
+Earlier in my career, I worked as a programmer for Levi Strauss & Co., Thomson Reuters, and Corel.

 I publish my [**portfolio**](https://dfinr.notion.site) and reading list in Notion.

-When I'm not at a keyboard, I like to cook, sail, and noodle on guitar.
-I'm fair, excellent, and not very good at those, respectively.
+When I'm not at a keyboard, I like to cook, sail, and play guitar.

 ## Recent Experiments